The POE, or Precise Orbit Ephemeris, is calculated using different arc lengths depending on the mission:

 The details of the successive configurations and GDR standards can be found in the section Observations on the Documents page

 Satellite and station performance plots for the DORIS missions from the SSALTO ground segment (number of passes, number of observations, residuals) are regularly updated and made available on this website.
-You may also use the interactive POE tool to create and display graphs from these outputs.
+You may also use the interactive tool of the web service to create and display graphs from these outputs.